-Chickenpox presentations at EDs decreased in the past week while shingles presentations increased slightly.
-Presentations for both chickenpox and shingles were below baseline levels in the past week (Figure 13).
+Shingles presentations at EDs decreased below baseline levels and chickenpox presentations remained stable in the past week (Figure 13).

 Figure 13.
 Number of varicella-zoster presentations to Emergency Departments in WA in the last eight weeks

 Note: Baseline levels for varicella-zoster virus presentations to Emergency Departments in WA were calculated using the mean of weekly EDIS data from week 1, 2017 to week 52, 2021.